-Including Yesterday in Parliament, Sports Desk, Thought for the Day and Weather.
+News and current affairs.
+Including Sports Desk, Thought for the Day and Weather.

 Reports from writers and journalists around the world.
 Presented by Kate Adie.

-Jonathan Dimbleby presents political debate and discussion from Pocklington in Yorkshire.
+Nick Robinson presents political debate and discussion from the BBC Radio Theatre, London.
 (R)

 Listeners' responses to this week's Any Questions?
 Presented by Julian Worricker.

 Highlights from the Woman's Hour week.
-Presented by Jane Garvey.
+Presented by Jenni Murray.

 Full coverage of the day's news.

-Clive Anderson and guests with an eclectic mix of conversation, music and comedy.
+Clive Anderson presents an eclectic mix of conversation, music and comedy.

 Series of profiles of people who are currently making headlines.